yunfachi/nix-config-wallpapers/README.md

 # nix-config-wallpapers

-Wallpaper collection for use with my [nix-config](https://github.com/yunfachi/nix-config).
+Wallpaper collection for use in my [nix-config](https://github.com/yunfachi/nix-config).

 ## Credits